 Paths Filter Operation

-The paths filter operation is used when a single request is used to retrieve signal data from multiple data points in the VSS tree.
-The vsspath shall point to the last node in the tree that is common for the relative paths in the filter parameter object, that start off from this node.
-If the end point of a path in the filter value is a branch, then all leaf nodes in the sub-tree below this branch are addressed.
-A path in the filter value may contain the wildcard character (*) as a representative for a single path segment.
+The paths filter operation allows a single request to retrieve signal data from multiple data points in the VSS tree.
+The vsspath SHALL point to the last node in the tree that is common for the relative paths in the filter parameter object, that start off from this node.
+If a path endpoint in the filter value is a branch, all leaf nodes in the sub-tree below that branch SHALL be included.
+A path in the filter value MAY contain the wildcard character (*), which represents a single path segment.

-Every path element in an value array must address at least one node in the tree, or else an error response is returned.
+Every path element in a value array must address at least one node in the tree.
+If no matching node is found, the server SHALL return an error message.

-Examples can be found in the search read on HTTPS and search read on WebSocket in [[viss3-transport-examples]] specification.
+Examples can be found in the search read on HTTPS and search read on WebSocket in [[TRANSPORT]] specification.

 History Filter Operation

-Examples can be found in the history read on HTTPS and history read on WebSocket in [[viss3-transport-examples]] specification.
+Examples can be found in the history read on HTTPS and history read on WebSocket in [[TRANSPORT]] specification.

 Range Filter Operation

-The range filter operation supports two types of ranges, see the following sub chapters.
+The range filter operation supports two types of ranges, as described in the following subchapters

 Single Boundary Range

-One logical "boundary operator" evaluates the current signal value in relation to the boundary.
-If evaluated to true, the server issues an event message containing the signal value to the subscribing client.
-The boundary operator MUST be one of the values shown in the footer (**).
+A single "boundary operator" evaluates the current signal value relative to a single boundary.
+If the condition evaluates to true, the server MUST issue an event message containing the signal value to the subscribing client.
+The boundary operator MUST be one of the values listed in the footer (**).

 Examples